jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/CCNA 323 Connecting Networks [3C][Remot]/Module-4-ACL-Concepts.summary.md

 - standard ACLs
 - extended ACLs

-## This ALC filters packets before they are routed to the outbound interface
+## This ACL filters packets before they are routed to the outbound interface

 - inbound ACL